Midland Brick

 Midland Brick supplies building and construction materials including bricks, concrete blocks, pavers, retaining walls, roof tiles and stone cladding.
 Products are supplied to customers in Australia, New Zealand and Asia.
 Midland Brick headquarters are located in Middle Swan, Western Australia.

 History

-In 1946 Charles New, who was called Ric, and his brother Gerald, who was called Gerry, set up a brickyard in Middle Swan, Western Australia with £200 borrowed from their mother, to address the severe shortage of building supplies—especially bricks—after World War II.
+In 1946 Charles and Gerry New set up a brickyard in Middle Swan with £200 borrowed from their mother, to address the severe shortage of building supplies—especially bricks—after World War II.